amorphousphage/bowling-reservation-planner/README.md

 - Reservation plan is secured with a User login (password should be saved in the browser if desired)

 ## status
-The first testing version was hosted on PythonAnywhere, but has not been tested/validated yet.
+The first production version was deployed in Fall of 2023 and is running smooth.

 ## features to be added in the future
 - Reservation planner for Billards